 - If the decision is negative and the employer does not propose any reasonable solution, then an appeal should be considered; If the appeal does not work, then you should consider triggering ACAS Early Conciliation (ensuring you don’t miss any deadlines);

 - If ACAS cannot resolve the matter, then once you have your Early Conciliation Certificate you could consider submitting a claim to the Employment Tribunal.

 If you need further legal advice do not hesitate to contact me.
 You may wish to book with us two hours of an initial appointment here.

-If you would like to know more about our fees and potential ways to fund your matter please read the article about Unfair Dismissal here.
+If you would like to know more about our fees and potential ways to fund your matter please see our Unfair Dismissal page.